sanskriti16/robustest_documentation_source/hubappium_new.rst

 **runSetting** - User can create a Run Setting and provide the Run Setting ID as the value of the **runSetting** desired capability to configure various aspects of the Appium job.
 The attributes currently supported are

-a. runTimeout - this value (in secs) can be used to specify the max amount of time a job can run before it is closed by the system on account of exceeding the value set for runtTimeout.
+a. *runTimeout* - this value (in secs) can be used to specify the max amount of time a job can run before it is closed by the system on account of exceeding the value set for runTimeout.

-b. idleTimeout - this value (in secs) can be used to specify the amount of time a job should be idle before the job can be closed by the system
+b. *idleTimeout* - this value (in secs) can be used to specify the amount of time a job can be idle before the job can be closed by the system

+c. *testcaseTimeout* - this value (in secs) can be used to specify the maximum run time of a test case.
+This value will be used by the system only when Advanced Integration with RobusTest Appium Hub is done.

 **Retrieving RobusTest Test Session ID**